MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-734-Scope-Export-Administration-Regulations/section-734.20.md

 (1) The entity is authorized to receive the “technology” or source code at issue, whether by a license, license exception, or through situations where no license is required under the EAR;

-(2) The foreign person is a *bona fide* `permanent and regular employee' of the entity and is not a proscribed person (see § 772.1 for definition of proscribed person);
+(2) The foreign person is a *bona fide* 'permanent and regular employee' of the entity and is not a proscribed person (see § 772.1 for definition of proscribed person);

 (3) Such employee is a national exclusively of a country in Country Group A:5; and